Liwa-Li/SearchMe/README.md

 # SearchMe
-SearchMe is a new search engine
+SearchMe is a new search engine that you have more control over.